Skip to main content

 Ionut Moldovan – PhD in Civil Engineering (2008), has more than 60 scientific publications, including books, book chapters and papers in international journals and conferences.
 He is the Principal Investigator of the Project CEN-DynaGeo, funded by the Portuguese Science Foundation (FCT), and lead developer of FreeHyTE, the first public, open-source and user-friendly computational platform using hybrid-Trefftz finite elements.

-Michael Havbor Faber – Professor at the Department of Built Environment at Aalborg University, Denmark.
+Michael Havbor Faber – Professor at Lusófona University.
 He is discipline Director for Risk, Resilience and Sustainability at NIRAS A/S in Denmark, and he has a position as Chair Professor at Harbin Institute of Technology in China.
-From 2000-2011, he was a tenured professor at ETH, Zurich, Switzerland, and from 2011-2016 he was head of the Department of Civil Engineering at the Technical University of Demark.
 His research interests are directed on probabilistic modeling and analysis of systems with applications to governance and management of risks, resilience and sustainability in the built environment.
-Present engagements include the Joint Committee on the GLOBE Consensus (Initiating President), the Joint Committee on Structural Safety (Past President), the WEF (member of the Global Expert Network on Risk and Resilience), the Global Risk Forum in Davos (Research Fellow), the Danish Research Council and the Danish Academy of Technical Sciences.
+Initiating president of the Joint Committee on the GLOBE Consensus, past president of the Joint Committee on Structural Safety, member of the WEF Global Expert Network on Risk and Resilience, member of the Danish Research Council and the Danish Academy of Technical Sciences.
 Michael was awarded the Allin C. Cornell Award in 2019.